devtron-labs/devtron/docs/user-guide/security-features.md

 Devtron's Security Policies feature allows users to define policies based on the severity levels of vulnerabilities, which include `Critical`, `Moderate`, and `Low`.
 Users have the flexibility to set policies that either block the deployment of container images with vulnerabilities or allow their deployment.

 With this feature, users can specify their desired actions for each severity level.
 For example, they can choose to block any container image with `Critical` vulnerabilities, while allowing container images with `Moderate` or `Low` vulnerabilities to be deployed.

+{% hint style="info" %}
+Users need to have super-admin permission to define or modify security policies.
+{% endhint %}

 ### Checking Comprehensive Vulnerability Scan Report